For Ukrainians in Greece

 Criminals may attempt to exploit the vulnerability of refugees or lure them with promises of free transport, accommodation, employment or other forms of assistance.
 This exploitation of vulnerable people for their bodies and labor is called human trafficking.

-If you believe that trafficking might be taking place, you can contact the dedicated helpline by A21 in Greece by calling the number 1109.
+If you believe that trafficking might be taking place, you can contact the dedicated helpline of A21 in Greece by calling the number 1109.

 To get in touch with UNHCR about your individual case, please click “Contact us” to the left (or at this link) to fill out the dedicated form.